dashhive/DashPhrase.js/README.md

 # [DashPhrase.js][dashphrasejs]

-Secure Dash HD Wallet Passphrase Generator that works in Node, Bundlers, and Browsers.
+Secure HD Wallet _Recovery Phrase_ Generator for that works in Node, Bundlers, and Browsers.

 [BIP-39][bip39]-compatible \
-<small>uses standard dictionary of Base2048 mnemonic passphrases (word lists)</small>
+<small>uses the standard "mnemonic" dictionary for Base2048 words</small>

 Lightweight.
 Zero dependencies.
 20kb (17kb min, 7.4kb gz) ~150 LoC. \
 <small>(most of the package weight is due to the base2048 word list)</small>